davidesserra/davidesserra/README.md

 Stokes and Navier-Stokes systems starting from the already-existing FEniCSx library (Python)
 - Implementation of an efficient iterative algorithm for Space-Time Regression with PDE penalization to be inserted in the _fdaPDE_ (R/C++) library
+- Implementation of an acceleration algorithm for perfusion in the heart, using Anderson and Aitken procedures, to be included in the LifeX C++ library

 ## 💻 Skills